China's Greenland raises debt online with Alibaba affiliate

 New York Post apologizes after app apparently hacked

-HONG KONG China's state-backed property developer Greenland Group has launched its first online debt offering in partnership with Alibaba's finance affiliate and Ping An Group's trading platform, as it seeks to expand its finance division.
+HONG KONG, April 13 China's state-backed property developer Greenland Group has launched its first online debt offering in partnership with Alibaba's finance affiliate and Ping An Group's trading platform, as it seeks to expand its finance division.

-The country's second-largest developer said on Monday it had raised 200 million yuan (22 million pounds) through a principal-protected note, a wealth management product dubbed "Di Chan Bao" with an annual yield of 6.4 percent.
+The country's second-largest developer said on Monday it had raised 200 million yuan ($32 million) through a principal-protected note, a wealth management product dubbed "Di Chan Bao" with an annual yield of 6.4 percent.

 The product, with a minimum subscription amount of 20,000 yuan, sold out within 30 minutes, it said.